tvl83/DeveloperDocumentation/src/content/sdk-documentation/convenience-robot.md

 These methods simplify controlling the various sensor systems on robots.

 ##### Enable Collisions
-This method controlls collision detection on the Robot.
+This method controls collision detection on the Robot.
 The parameter enable controls whether the system is on.
 The Robot will provide an asynchronous notification when a collision was detected.

 *Note: You must implement a response observer and listen for asynchronous notifications to get collision notifications.*
 ```objective-c